ktru7823/graph-traversal/README.md

 Input explanation:
 First define the graph by defining "n" vertices and "m" edges.
-This is a list of edges (defined by the vertices on each side) in the graph, with their associated weight.
+Then provide a list of edges (defined by the vertices on each side) in the graph, with their associated weight.
 Then provide a list of size "q".
 This is a list of "queries" (pairs of vertices) to apply the algorithm to.

 Output: